 Complete high productivity (450 profiles/hour) powder coating plant for architectural profiles, inclusive of basket pretreatment.
 The plant features a single quick colour change powder application cabin, a variable speed power and free bi-rail conveyor and a gas fired curing oven.

-Copied in many parts of the world, our COMPACT powder coating plant is the perfect answer to limited floor spaces.
+Our COMPACT powder coating plant is the perfect answer to limited floor spaces.
 Main feature of this line is the overhead curing oven placed right above the moving powder application cabin.
 Except pretreatment, the painting line needs as little as 120 m2 for a STANDARD 48 profiles/hour model and 240 m2 for a 144 profiles/hr MAXI COMPACT model.

 High productivity is the main scope of a vertical powder coating plant for architectural profiles.